 Born in 2009, Parkside Bikes was Louisville’s first used bike store.
 Its creation was built on the hope that anyone could walk into the store and find their perfect bike.
 With any local store, it’s important to establish a strong relationship between the customers and the employees.
 Parkside Bikes did a great job of introducing their founder and staff on their business website.
 They included original photos of their employees and brief bios about everyone.
 This allows people to emotionally invest in a relationship with your small business before stepping foot inside your doors.

-Logic Media has been providing web design and marketing solutions to the Louisville Metro area since 2003.
-Their excellent “You Statement” and Call-to-Action is what helped land them a spot on this list.
-As soon as their website pops onto your screen, visitors instantly know what services they provide and how those services can benefit their business.
-Their Call-to-Action is very clear and lets visitors know that if they want to grow their business with digital marketing to generate revenue, then the next step is to click on the button to get a complimentary consult.
+At One Thing Marketing, we have been providing web design and online marketing solutions to the Louisville Metro area since 2011.
+Our attention-grabbing “You Statement” and Call-to-Action is why we felt to add it to this list.
+As soon as our website pops onto the screen, visitors instantly know we are a marketing company and that they can greatly benefit from working with us.
+Our Call-to-Actions are clear and let visitors know that if they can either read about our successful clients or request a Strategy Session.
 When you combine a “You Statement” with a clear CTA, your business website stands a great chance of increasing conversions, thus making your business profitable.

 5. 3 Space: Video about a Product/Service